rajakolluru/cheniledocs.github.io/pages/chenile/035-request-processing.md

 ![Request Processing Pipeline](/images/chenile/request-processing.png "Request Processing Pipeline")

 ## Introduction
 Every service is a combination of functional and non functional requirements.
 Typically, functional requirements are implemented using a service class.
-The service class must implement the business logic for the service which is basically functional requirements.
 More specifically, the service class implements the business logic in a particular operation (or in Java terms a method).

 ## Service Policies
 Non functional requirements are commonly referred to as service policies.
 The service class must not be bothered about service policies.
 This recommendation is in accordance with the Single Responsibility Principle (SRP) which stipulates that every class must have only one functionality.

 ### Where are service policies implemented?
-Service policies can be implemented at any of the upstream API gateways (including TORBIT or API Proxy) or at the actual service level.
+Service policies can be implemented at any of the upstream API gateways or at the actual service level.
 Chenile provides a last mile interception at the service level.
 This is available in addition to all the upstream service policies that the incoming request comes through.
 For an overview of Last mile interception please see [this page](last-mile-interception)

 ## Service Pipeline
 Chenile implements last mile interception using a service pipeline.
 Service interceptors are lined up along the pipeline.
 Each of the interceptor must implement a service policy.
 Policies related to logging, security, transformations, caching etc. get progressively implemented in the pipeline.
 The last interceptor will invoke the service class.
 The pipeline is a two-way street.
 All the policies are invoked on the way back as well.